 Because heart palpitations can make it seem as though your heart is beating faster than usual, skipping a beat or fluttering, it is normal to feel a sense of panic as these palpitations arise.
 There is no need to worry, and there is plenty of support to ensure that you can manage these changes in your body.

 It is also essential that you are aware of the other menopause symptoms, along with heart palpitations, that women experiencing menopause can also experience including;

 - Dry skin and hair

 If heart palpitation symptoms or other symptoms of menopause are causing you concern and affecting the quality of your life, we can offer you some much needed support.
 Contact our professional and dedicated team here at the Australian Menopause Centre today, and our knowledgeable staff will discuss your symptoms to help to determine the appropriate treatment options available that will help to control these symptoms.

 We will review your medical history and we can prescribe for you the necessary medications that will ensure that you don’t need to suffer any longer.
 Our experienced menopause doctors, general practitioners and gynaecologists, specialise in treating hormonal imbalances in women and we can help relieve your menopause symptoms for good.

 Call us today on 1300 883 405 and let us help you get on a path towards treating the hormonal imbalances you are suffering from today.
-We’ve helped over 80,000 Australian women relieve their menopause symptoms, and we look forward to helping you with yours too.
+We’ve helped over thousands of Australian women relieve their menopause symptoms, and we look forward to helping you with yours too.